freenetis/phpaxrs/README.md

 PHPAX-RS
 ========

 PHPAX-RS is a [JAX-RS](https://jax-rs-spec.java.net/) like framework for writing REST APIs in PHP.
-It does not support all JAX-RS features but it only tries to bring the style of writing of REST resources that is known in Java EE world into PHP.
+It does not support all JAX-RS features, it only tries to bring the style of writing of REST resources that is known in Java EE world into PHP.

 Key features of PHPAX-RS are following:
-- mapping of HTTP requests to PHP method using annotations with support for URL path templates
+- mapping of HTTP requests to PHP methods using annotations with support for URL path templates,
-- easy serialization/deserialization of input/output data without writing code to convert them
+- easy serialization/deserialization of input/output data without writing code to convert them,
-- grouping REST resources using OOP classes
+- grouping REST resources using OOP classes.

 ## How to install?